wkoertgen/train.docker.dataguard/README.md

     - `linuxamd64_12102_database_2of2.zip` (967.5M)
 - Place the zip archives in directory `./install/`

+## How to run

+Using native docker, simply run

+    docker run -it --name="oracle12c" \
+    -v $PWD/install:/tmp \
+    -w /tmp \
+    breed85/oracle-12c \
+    /bin/bash -ci ./setup.sh

+ Alternatively, using Vagrant, type

+    vagrant up

+and

+    docker logs -f oracle12c

+to follow the installation process.

 ## How to build

-1. Start a local http server in `./install` for the downloaded Oracle installation archives, e.g. using [Python](http://stackoverflow.com/questions/26692708/how-to-add-a-file-to-an-image-in-dockerfile-without-using-the-add-or-copy-direct) or
+1. Start a local http server in `./install` for the downloaded Oracle installation archives, e.g. using [Python](http://stackoverflow.com/questions/26692708/how-to-add-a-file-to-an-image-in-dockerfile-without-using-the-add-or-copy-direct) python3 -m http.server --bind <address> 8000 where `address` is your primary ip4.
+My primary way to get my current ip scripted is ip route get 8.8.8.8 | awk '{print $NF; exit}

-2. Modify `./docker/Dockerfile` to match your host IP.
-For me this is `192.168.2.111`.
+2. Adjust `BASEURL` in `./docker/Dockerfile` to match your host ip.

-3. Then, on the command line type `vagrant up`
+3. Then, on the command line, cd into `./build` and type docker build -t wkoertgen/train.docker.dataguard .

-###-q Notes on using Windows

-On Windows, there is no native Docker support.
-In this case, Vagrant automatically spins up a proxy VM, defaulting to [boot2docker](https://github.com/mitchellh/boot2docker-vagrant-box).
-However, this default VM lacks support for synced folders, except `rsync`.
-We therefore customized the proxy VM to [phusion/ubuntu-14.04-amd64](https://atlas.hashicorp.com/phusion/boxes/ubuntu-14.04-amd64).

-After docker is installed on the proxy VM you may get an error

-	dial unix /var/run/docker.sock: permission denied.
-	Are you trying to connect to a TLS-enabled daemon without TLS?"

-Just reboot the host and try again.
-To reboot the docker host, change into the `host` subdirectory and do a vagrant reload

-	cd host
+Alternatively use Vagrant, e.g.
-  vagrant reload
+        vagrant up

-If you want to you can automate the reboot using the reboot plugin as discussed in [How to Reboot a Vagrant Guest VM During Provisioning](https://www.exratione.com/2014/06/how-to-reboot-a-vagrant-guest-vm-during-provisioning/)